How to Grow Black (Sambucus Nigra) and Red (Sambucus Racemosa) Elderberries

 Elderberry trees are often grown as decorative trees, but more and more for their flowers and fruits.

-Most common species are:
+The most common species of elderberries are:

-- Sambucus Nigra (elder, elderberry, black elder, black elderberry, European elder, European elderberry and European black elderberry),
+- Sambucus Nigra (elder, elderberry, black elder, black elderberry, European elder, European elderberry, and European black elderberry),

 - Sambucus Racemosa (European red elder, red elder, red elderberry, Red-berried Elderberry).